Category: On Life and Writing

 March 7, 2014

 This first appeared in Jackson Citizen Patriot on Friday, March 26.
 Still relevant, still worrying!
-We are now in the season of Lent, a time for giving up certain vices, making sacrifices and striving to do good.
-This year, I decided to try something different for Lent: giving up worry.
-Worry is hereditary, they say–you […]
+Giving Up Worry for Lent We are now in the season of Lent, a time for giving up certain vices, making sacrifices and striving to do good.
+This year I’ve decided to try something different – giving up worry!
+Worry […]

 Read More